tanzaki/laravel.blog-guides/getting_started.md

 * Each comment belongs to one article.
 * One article can have many comments.

-In fact, this is very close to the syntax that Rails uses to declare this association.
+In fact, this is very close to the syntax that Laravel uses to declare this association.
 You've already seen the line of code inside the `Comment` model (app/models/comment.rb) that makes each comment belong to an Article: